aspose-barcode/Aspose.BarCode-Documentation/cpp/_index.md

 <img src="aspose_barcode-for-cpp.png" alt="Aspose.BarCode for C++ Product Logo" style="zoom:50%;" />

-**Welcome to Aspose.BarCode for C++.**
+**Welcome to Aspose.BarCode for C++**

 Aspose.BarCode for C++ is a set of barcode generation and recognition components built to allow developers to add barcode functionality in their C++ applications.
 Aspose.BarCode conforms to most of the barcode standards and specifications available nowadays.
 Aspose.BarCode for C++ does not just create barcodes but it provides a complete framework to control almost everything about them.
 The API is easy to use, installable on different platforms and has a rich functionality as compared to other commercially available software.

 {{% /alert %}}

 ## **Aspose.BarCode for C++ Resources**
-The following are the links to some useful resources you may need to accomplish your tasks.
+The following links lead to some useful resources you may need to accomplish your tasks.

 - [Aspose.BarCode for C++ Online Documentation](/barcode/cpp/)
 - [Aspose.BarCode for C++ Features](/barcode/cpp/product-overview/)